-Wound Care: Skin Graft
+Wound Care: Cleveland

 Cleanse your skin graft once daily.
 Be sure to wash your hands first.
 Wash gently with soap and water.
 Make sure that you remove any dried blood or scab that has formed.
 Gently blot the area dry.
 Cover the entire skin graft with a layer of vaseline and keep the skin graft covered with a non-stick bandage or Band-Aid.
 Showering is allowed, but do not allow the water to hit the skin graft directly.
 Some drainage is normal.